The Complete Guide to Flights in Vanuatu

 One thing we've learned from our travels is that just because you managed to bring extra bags without charge on one flight doesn't mean you'll get the same treatment next time.
 Each flight is different, and if you're connecting with other airlines, they'll likely have their own excess baggage rates.

 Our advice?
-Pack smart and check the current rates before you fly to avoid any surprises at the airport.
+Pack smart and check the current rates before you fly, and purchase excess baggage through the Air Vanuatu website before you fly.

 Can I Take My Surfboard on Flights in Vanuatu?